tweag/ghc-proposals/proposals/0000-linear-types.rst

 Linear Types
 ============

 This proposal introduces a notion of *linear function* to GHC.
-Linear functions are regular functions, which guarantee that they will use their argument exactly once.
+Linear functions are regular functions that guarantee that they will use their argument exactly once.
 Whether a function ``f`` is linear or not is called the *multiplicity* of ``f``.
 We propose a new language extension, ``-XLinearTypes``.
 When turned on, the user can enforce a given multiplicity for ``f`` using a type annotation.